conda-forge/mss-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `mss, mss-mscolab, mss-mswms` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `mss, mss-mscolab, mss-msui, mss-wms` can be installed with `conda`:

 ```
-conda install mss mss-mscolab mss-mswms
+conda install mss mss-mscolab mss-msui mss-wms
 ```

 or with `mamba`:

 ```
-mamba install mss mss-mscolab mss-mswms
+mamba install mss mss-mscolab mss-msui mss-wms
 ```

 It is possible to list all of the versions of `mss` available on your platform with `conda`: